2001 Milwaukee Brewers season

+The 2001 Milwaukee Brewers season was the 32nd season for the Brewers in Milwaukee, their 4th in the National League, and their 33rd overall.

-The Milwaukee Brewers' 2001 season involved the Brewers' finishing 4th in the National League Central with a record of 68 wins and 94 losses.
+The Brewers finished fourth in the National League Central with a record of 68 wins and 94 losses.
 The 2001 Brewers scored 740 runs, 11th in the NL, and ranked 1st in strikeouts, with 1,399.
 It was their first season at the newly built Miller Park.